Baphomet480/ninjaone-universal-installer/README.md

 Notes:
 - Prints a verification URL and code to enter on another device.
 - If the installed NinjaOne module lacks device-code support, use client credentials instead.
+- Some NinjaOne module versions require a registered API client even for interactive/web auth.
+If you are prompted for ClientId/ClientSecret during login, set `NINJA_CLIENT_ID` and `NINJA_CLIENT_SECRET` (or pass `-ClientId`/`-ClientSecret`).

 ### Direct pipe to PowerShell (optional)
 Linux/macOS: